 But mmmm, it’s very tasty and a great side dish option!

 So next time you’re in the mood for something a little bit different, that has some good protein (this recipe has 7 grams of protein per serving) and is still healthy, try out this Squash Casserole recipe.

 - 6 Yellow squash, small, sliced

 - Preheat the oven to 350 degrees.

 - Heat the oil in a large skillet over medium heat.
 Add squash, onion, and garlic, and saute for 5 minutes.
-Add parsley and pepper.
+Add parsley, salt and pepper.

 - Layer squash mixture and tomatoes in a casserole dish.
 Combine egg substitute with evaporated milk, blending well and pour over vegetables.
 Bake for 20 to 25 minutes or until custard is set.
 Remove from oven, and let cool slightly before serving.

 For more delicious WW friendly recipes, click on over to: